testify-tcc/exercises/README.md

 A directory must be created `/definitions/exercises/<exercise-directory-name>`.

+## Descriptions

+Inside the exercise definition directory, you must create another directory called `descriptions`.
+Here you'll store markdown files to be used as the exercise's description.
+You might want to add more than one, because you can use different descriptions based on the testing environment selected by the user.

+## Solutions

+Inside the exercise definition directory, you must create another directory called `solutions`.
+Here you'll store markdown files to be used as the exercise's solutions.
+You might want to add more than one, because you can use different solutions based on the testing environment selected by the user.

 ## Files

-Inside the exercise definition directory I must create another directory called `files`, which will contain the files used in the exercise.
+Inside the exercise definition directory, you must create another directory called `files`, which will contain the files used in the exercise.

 ## Types